hrbonz/django-flexisettings/README.md

 # Security files

-A very simple way to make sure that passwords are not pushed in your VCS is to exclude any file matching `settings/security*`.
+A very simple way to make sure that passwords are not pushed in your VCS is to exclude any file matching `myproject/settings/security*`.
 It would also be a good idea to reduce the access to such files by removing read rights for users other than the one running django.

+# Miscellaneous

+Modifying the settings does not reload the server when using `manage.py runserver`.
+To do so, simply use the command `touch(1)` on `settings/__init__.py` or restart the server.

 # References